Jason Hammel: Professional career

-Tampa Bay Devil Rays/Rays
+Tampa Bay Devil Rays/Rays (2006–2008)

 The Tampa Bay Devil Rays selected Hammel in the 10th round of the 2002 MLB Draft.
 He made his major league debut on April 11, 2006, against the Baltimore Orioles and got his first victory as a starter on September 2, 2007, against the New York Yankees.
+On July 17, 2006, while with the Durham Bulls, he threw 8 1/3 innings of a combined no hitter on July 17, 2006 with Juan Salas getting the final two outs, beating the Columbus Clippers 4-1.

-Colorado Rockies
+Colorado Rockies (2009–2011)

 On April 5, 2009, the Rays traded Hammel to the Colorado Rockies for pitching prospect Aneury Rodríguez.
 On October 11, 2009, Hammel started game three of the 2009 National League Division Series against the Philadelphia Phillies.
 Though he looked strong initially, he ended up allowing four earned runs and the Rockies went on to lose the game.

 Hammel agreed to a two-year contract with the Rockies before the 2011 season.

-Baltimore Orioles
+Baltimore Orioles (2012–2013)

 The Rockies traded Hammel to the Baltimore Orioles, along with pitcher Matt Lindstrom, for pitcher Jeremy Guthrie on February 6, 2012.
 In his Orioles debut, he took a no-hit bid into the 8th inning, with the Orioles eventually winning, 3–1, over the Minnesota Twins.

 On June 16, 2012, Hammel led the Orioles to a 5–0 victory over the Atlanta Braves, holding the Braves to one hit over nine innings.
 It was the first complete game shutout of his career and the first complete game by an Orioles pitcher in the 2012 season.

 On July 15, 2012, Hammel was placed on the 15-day disabled list to have a right knee surgery.

 Hammel started for the Orioles on Opening Day in 2013.

 On June 1, 2013, during a game against the Tigers, Hammel was ejected for the first time in his career, by home plate umpire Hunter Wendelstedt.
 Hammel had given up three consecutive home runs and his next pitch hit Matt Tuiasosopo in the shoulder with a slider.

-Chicago Cubs
+Chicago Cubs (2014)

 On January 31, 2014, Hammel signed a one-year, $6 million contract with the Chicago Cubs.
 Before being traded, he compiled an 8–5 win–loss record to go with a 2.98 ERA and 104 SO.

-Oakland Athletics
+Oakland Athletics (2014)

 On July 4, 2014, the Cubs traded Hammel, along with pitcher Jeff Samardzija, to the Oakland Athletics in exchange for top shortstop prospect Addison Russell, pitcher Dan Straily, outfielder Billy McKinney, and a player to be named later.
 After the trade with the A's, he recorded a 4.26 ERA and a 2–6 win–loss record.